Meteorologist, Kaimātai huarere

 You need

-- a bachelor's degree in science majoring in mathematics, physics or similar area
+- a bachelor's degree in mathematics and statistics, physics or similar area

 - to complete the trainee meteorologist programme with MetService